polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/subkey.md

 1. Verify that you have the Rust compiler and toolchain, if necessary.

-1. Clone the Substrate repository, if necessary, by running the following command:
+1. Clone the Polkadot SDK repository, if necessary, by running the following command:

    ```bash
    git clone https://github.com/paritytech/polkadot-sdk.git